Loxton, South Australia: Salt interception scheme

 Loxton is a town with many farms and fruit crops.
 The joint programme of salt interception schemes to help keep salt out of the River Murray, costing an estimated $60 million, commenced in 2001.
 This programme was expected to deliver 61 EC at Morgan by December 2007.
 The partner Governments of New South Wales, Victoria and South Australia and the Commonwealth have agreed that joint salt interception schemes must be both economically and technically feasible.

 Loxton Gift

 The Loxton Gift athletics carnival offers the most prize money in South Australia apart from the Bay Sheffield held at Glenelg.
 The program includes races from 70m to 1000m and is the final major South Australian lead-up event to the Stawell Gift held at Easter.

 Loxton Pedal Prix

-Since 2014, the streets of the town have been shut off in May for the running of the Loxton Pedal Prix, which is a round of the Australian HPV Super Series.
+Since 2014, the streets of the town had been shut off in May for the running of the Loxton Pedal Prix, which is a round of the Australian HPV Super Series.
 The track incorporates the major central roundabout and the surrounding main streets.
 It includes two long 600m straights, one uphill and one downhill.
-The event has proved popular with locals, riders and spectators alike, and is now a mainstay on the Australian HPV Super Series calendar.
-In 2018 it will be round 2 of the series.
+The event proved popular with locals, riders and spectators alike, and was a mainstay on the Australian HPV Super Series calendar.
+In 2018 and 2019 it was round 2 of the series.

+After many years of the event running successfully in the town, Covid-19 saw the event paused, then cancelled as it failed to get support from the organisers in 2022 after the hiatus due to Covid 19 management issues.
+The Bend took its round 2 spot in 2022, with Mallalla also being considered.
+The event has not been held in the town since.